hgeldenhuys/ctxid/README.md

-# ctxid - DDD context ID Scheme
+# ctxid - ContextID scheme for DDD

 This is a tiny library for generating and inspecting what can be called a "Domain Driven Design"-like IDs, that embed metadata like type, owner,